 Program Highlights

-Diverse faculty and clinical sites; Osteopathic recognition; community hospital with access to University of Wisconsin Hospital and Clinics
+Diverse faculty and clinical sites, Osteopathic Recognition, and the unique blend of training at a community hospital with access to the University of Wisconsin Hospital and Clinics.

 Community Highlights